 The FMU Doctor of Nursing Practice (DNP) degree prepares nurses to work in clinical practice roles that apply evidence-based practice to patients, systems, and populations in order to improve health with a focus on rural populations.
-Two degree tracks are available:
+Three degree tracks are available:

 Requirements upon Acceptance